LLM-Glasses: GenAI-driven Glasses with Haptic Feedback for Navigation of Visually Impaired People: Abstract

 \section{Abstract}

-We present LLM-Glasses, a wearable navigation system designed to assist visually impaired individuals by combining haptic feedback, YOLO-World object detection, and GPT-4o-driven reasoning.
-The system delivers real-time tactile guidance via temple-mounted actuators, enabling intuitive and independent navigation.
-Three user studies were conducted to evaluate its effectiveness: (1) a haptic pattern recognition study achieving an 81.3\% average recognition rate across 13 distinct patterns, (2) a VICON-based navigation study in which participants successfully followed predefined paths in open spaces, and (3) an LLM-guided video evaluation demonstrating 91.8\% accuracy in open scenarios, 84.6\% with static obstacles, and 81.5\% with dynamic obstacles.
-These results demonstrate the system’s reliability in controlled environments, with ongoing work focusing on refining its responsiveness and adaptability to diverse real-world scenarios.
-LLM-Glasses showcases the potential of combining generative AI with haptic interfaces to empower visually impaired individuals with intuitive and effective mobility solutions.
+LLM-Glasses is a wearable navigation system which assists visually impaired people by utilizing YOLO-World object detection, GPT-4o-based reasoning, and haptic feedback for real-time guidance.
+The device translates visual scene understanding into intuitive tactile feedback on the temples, allowing hands-free navigation.
+Three studies evaluate the system: recognition of 13 haptic patterns with an average recognition rate of 81.3\%, VICON-based guidance with predefined paths using haptic cues, and an LLM-guided scene evaluation with decision accuracies of 91.8\% without obstacles, 84.6\% with static obstacles, and 81.5\% with dynamic obstacles.
+These results show that LLM-Glasses can deliver reliable navigation support in controlled environments and motivate further work on responsiveness and deployment in more complex real-world scenarios.